1. Main points

 3. Flash estimates, produced using experimental methods, with different data sources

-Therefore, to generate a comparable estimate of total hours worked, we add the self-employed, as estimated by the Labour Force Survey (LFS) and published in our Full-time, part-time and temporary workers dataset.
+To generate a comparable estimate of total hours worked, we add the self-employed, as estimated by the Labour Force Survey (LFS) and published in our Full-time, part-time and temporary workers dataset.
 No adjustment is made for those that are employed but not part of PAYE, for example a domestic worker employed directly by a private household.

-Given the definition of self-employment in the LFS, an individual whose main income source is "self-employment" and whose secondary income is from "employment", will be counted as self-employed by the LFS and as an employee by the RTI.
+PAYE RTI data count individuals who are paid via PAYE by at least one employer.
+Those individuals with two jobs on the PAYE scheme will only be counted as one worker.
+Any individual who has a main job outside the PAYE scheme and a second job on the PAYE scheme will be categorised as having only a main job on the PAYE scheme.
+Given the definition of self-employment in the LFS, an individual whose main income source is "self-employment" and whose secondary income is from "employment" will be counted as self-employed by the LFS and as an employee by the RTI.
 It should be noted that this double counting has not been adjusted for.

 As RTI does not collect actual hours worked, the whole-economy hours worked for both the RTI and the LFS is calculated by multiplying LFS average hours worked with the number of workers, as shown in Figure 5.
 By varying the data source for workers, the impact on output per hour can be observed, given the differences in worker counts reported by each source.